 Those who aren’t interested in Japan’s military history would do well to skip Kure; however, historical travel buffs absolutely ought to brave a visit.
 Home to the Kure Maritime Museum, this facility documents Kure’s legacy as a vital port and shipbuilding city that served as the imperial navy’s headquarters.
 Oh, did I mention that Kure was also responsible for building the Yamato, the biggest battlecruiser to ever exist?

 Long time readers know that I have a bit of a love-hate relationship with Okayama given my bad luck with the prefecture.
 That said, the coastal regions make for an easy add-on to any standard Hiroshima itinerary.
 From Koraku-en and Okayama Castle to the charming Edo period (1603–1868) architecture of Kurashiki, numerous adventures await here in Okayama if you’re not cursed like I am.

 - Island Hopping

 Frankly speaking, there’s just too many islands within the Seto Inland Sea to list them all.
 Moreover, each of the many isles has their own niche appeal.
-These days, art islands like Naoshima as well the various animal isles have started to gain a lot more popularity internationally.
-Unfortunately, there’s still many spots like Shodoshima that have yet to pop up on the radars of overseas visitors so be sure to do your homework and dig for an island that speaks to you!
+These days, art islands like Naoshima as well the various animal isles like Okunoshima have started to gain a lot more popularity internationally.
+Unfortunately, there’s still many spots like Osaki Kamishima that have yet to pop up on the radars of overseas visitors so be sure to do your homework and dig for an island that speaks to you!